go-aah/docs/views.md

 ## Values made available in `ViewArgs` by framework

-Framework adds following value into `ViewArgs`.
+Framework provides following values on `ViewArgs`, so you use it templates.

+  * `Scheme`
   * `Host`
   * `HTTPMethod`
   * `HTTPReferer`